AxeWP/wp-graphql-gravity-forms/docs/submitting-draft-entry-incrementally-deprecated.md

 # Submit a form by building a draft entry incremmentally.

-Another way to submit forms is to incrementally build a draft entry. **This process may be deprecated and removed in future versions of the plugin**.
+While it is recommended to [use the `submitGravityFormsForm` mutation for submissions](submitting-forms.md), another way to submit forms is to incrementally build a draft entry. **This process may be deprecated and removed in future versions of the plugin**.

 The submission process works like this: